Shetland Travel Blog – Exploring Scotland’s Northern Limits

 Lerwick – Shetland’s Capital

 The Shetland Museum and Archives is one of the finest museums in the country.
-I don’t say that lightly and I am not exaggerating, not even a little bit.
+I don’t say that lightly and I am not exaggerating, not even a little bit and here’s my top picks to prove it.
 Starting with the remarkable geology of the Shetland Isles and passing through the Vikings (the good stuff!), ancestral aids and the post-1800 years including both World Wars, it is an interactive and engaging look at 5000 years of history.
 Modern and slick with a great location almost in the water at Hay’s Dock, this is the only place to start when it comes to getting to know Shetland.
 There’s even a special mention for Up Helly Aa, the legendary Shetland Fire Festival that comes first on everyone’s calendars.
 Read more about Shetland’s uniquely powerful culture in my Shetland Travel Guide.

 Next door to the Museum, you’ll find Mareel.
 A cinema, concert hall, meeting area, recording studio and café all rolled into one, this fantastic space is a modernised arts centre for Shetland.
 A hub of activity, it provided me with a quick fix as my city boy tendencies started to crave technology and connectivity.
 From my time here, it seems that Shetland suffers the same problem of so many islands – large numbers of young folk upping sticks and leaving.
 Mareel goes a long way to tackling this common issue and presents a plethora of interest points for young Shetlanders.